devtron-labs/devtron-documentation/k8s-dashboard/db-docs/resources/glossary.md

 Kubernetes objects used to store configuration data as key-value pairs.
 They allow separation of configuration from application code, making it easier to manage and update settings.

 You can use different ConfigMaps for respective environments too.
-[Read More...](../user-guide/creating-application/config-maps.md)

 ### Container/OCI Registry

 It is a collection of repositories that store container images.
 It allows developers to store, share, and manage images used to deploy containers.
 In Devtron, you can add a container registry by going to Global Configurations → Container / OCI Registry.
-Your CI images are pushed to the container registry you configure.
-[Read More...](../user-guide/global-configurations/container-registries.md).
+Your CI images are pushed to the container registry you configure. .

 An OCI-compliant registry can also store artifacts (such as helm charts).
 Here, OCI stands for Open Container Initiative.
 It is an open industry standard for container formats and registries.

 ### Cordoning

 Temporarily marking a node as unschedulable, preventing new pods from being assigned to it.
 In Devtron, you can cordon a node by going to Resource Browser → (choose a cluster) → Nodes → (click on a node) → Cordon (available in blue).
-[Read More...](../user-guide/resource-browser.md#cordon-a-node)

 ### CronJob

 CronJob is used to create Jobs on a repeating schedule.
 It is commonly used for running periodic tasks with no manual intervention.
 In Devtron, you can view a list of cronjobs by going to Resource Browser → (choose a cluster) → Workloads → CronJob.
-[Read More...](../user-guide/creating-application/deployment-template/job-and-cronjob.md#2.-cronjob)

 ### Deployment Charts

 Devtron offers a variety of ready-made Helm charts for common tasks and functions.
 If you have a specific need that isn't met by these preconfigured charts, super-admins have the permission to upload their own charts.
 Once uploaded, these charts become accessible for use by all users on the Devtron platform.
-[Read More...](../user-guide/global-configurations/deployment-charts.md)

 ### DaemonSet